raphiz/buildGradleApplication/README.md

 - `buildGradleApplication` is _not_ a general purpose solution for building arbitrary Gradle projects.
 If you want to do that, check out [gradle2nix](https://github.com/tadfisher/gradle2nix) instead.
 - Do not try to replicate Gradle's behaviour, e.g. to construct a runtime classpath.
 Instead, use the Gradle built-ins to produce these results.
+- Android.
+But if you have experience in Android, talk to me!
+It might not be that hard to support android instead (by breaking/adopting Rule #4).

 ## Rules